ActianCorp/zeenea-platform-docs/docs/zeenea-filters.md

 ### or, ||

-The "or" operator allows you to combine two expressions into an expression that is true when one of the operands is true.
+The `or` operator allows you to combine two expressions into an expression that is true when one of the operands is true.

 #### Example